The following articles teach you how to use one-line diagrams in Design Master Electrical and Design Master Electrical RT.

 Labels: Labels on the one-line diagram are updated automatically as you make changes to your design.
 Learn how to insert and format to provide the documentation your one-line diagram needs.

 Creating Custom Blocks: The default blocks our software provides likely will not match the graphics you currently use on your one-line diagram.
 Learn how to create new blocks that work with our software to keep your one-line diagram looking as close your current ones as possible.

 Feeders: The automatically inserted feeders will not always be in the right location.
 Learn about how to move and update them to make the connections between panels readable.

 Making Changes After the Initial Generation: Designs change.
 Using our one-line diagram makes it easy to keep up.
 Learn about adding new panels, moving panels, updating and changing graphics, and generally keeping your one-line diagram synchronized with the rest of your design.

 Meters: Meters are not explicitly modeled or automatically inserted in the one-line diagram.
 However, they can be manually inserted and updated.

 Inserting Ground Wires and Other Graphics: Our one-line diagram features do not draw everything you might need.
-Fortunately, you have the best drafting package in the world (AutoCAD!) to fall back on when necessary!
+Fortunately, you still have standard CAD drafting commands to fall back on when necessary.